c-sp/game-boy-test-roms/README.md

 ### Test Success

-A test has succeeded if the Gameboy'S CPU registers contain the following Fibonacci sequence part:
+A test has succeeded if the Gameboy's CPU registers contain the following Fibonacci sequence part:
 ```
     B = 3